 Throw in the potential disruption caused by bad winter weather – remember the ‘Beast from the East’? – plus other factors ranging from equipment failure to mischievous animals gnawing their way through transmission lines, and it should come as no surprise to learn that power cuts are one of the biggest causes of business disruption.

 In fact, the number of major blackouts experienced in the UK more than doubled from just 260 in 2010 to a peak of 640 in 2015, with the overwhelming proportion occurring between November and March.

+Generally, there are different types of power outages that your business may deal with.
+These can include brownouts, blackouts, and permanent faults.
 And while these power outages are a minor inconvenience in our personal lives, meaning we can’t watch TV or boil the kettle for a short period of time, for businesses the consequences can prove catastrophic.
 How long do you think your organisation could operate effectively without IT or other electrical equipment?